VCityTeam/UD-SV/Devel/citygml-ade.md

 # CityGML ADEs (and the temporal extentions)

-This document will explain how the ADE mechanism works, and the temporal ADE proposed in [[Chaturvedi 2017]](https://hal.archives-ouvertes.fr/hal-01386247/document) and [[Samuel 2020]](https://hal.archives-ouvertes.fr/hal-02454953/file/article.pdf).
+This document will explain how the ADE mechanism works, and the temporal ADEs proposed in [[Chaturvedi 2017]](https://hal.archives-ouvertes.fr/hal-01386247/document) and [[Samuel 2020]](https://hal.archives-ouvertes.fr/hal-02454953/file/article.pdf).

 Some helpful knowledge you should be a little familiar with before reading:
 - [Wikipedia: Unified Modeling Lanugage](https://en.wikipedia.org/wiki/Unified_Modeling_Language)